Proton Therapy Center in South China

 Pioneer in Proton Therapy in South China

-The Proton Center at Guangzhou Concord Cancer has introduced the first Varian ProBeam proton radiotherapy system in South China, marking the region's entry into the era of proton therapy for cancer treatment.
+The Proton Center at Guangzhou Concord Cancer Center has introduced the first Varian ProBeam proton radiotherapy system in South China, marking the region's entry into the era of proton therapy for cancer treatment.
 The center is equipped with four 360° rotating gantry treatment rooms, utilizing advanced pencil beam scanning technology to deliver Intensity-Modulated Proton Therapy (IMPT).
 This technology achieves highly conformal target coverage and dose distribution, significantly reducing radiation exposure to healthy tissues and organs.
 Additionally, the system integrates Cone-Beam Computed Tomography (CBCT) for precise patient positioning during treatment, enabling Image-guided Proton Therapy (IGPT) to further enhance accuracy and safety.

 Standardized and Comprehensive Treatment System